 Inchelium - Keller is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Inchelium - Keller who are college-educated is close to the national average for all communities of 21.84%: 18.02% of the adults in Inchelium - Keller have a bachelor's degree or advanced degree.
+The education level of Inchelium - Keller citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.02% of adults 25 and older in Inchelium - Keller have a college degree.

 The per capita income in Inchelium - Keller in 2022 was $28,392, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,568 for a family of four.
 However, Inchelium - Keller contains both very wealthy and poor people as well.